mizanxali/uno-online/README.md

 ## 🤝 Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are greatly appreciated.
+The **Issues** tab is a good place to begin!

 1. Fork the Project Repo
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)